 So, here is a recommended healthy ratio for serious fat loss.

-Note: Use only the recommended oils for cooking – Coconut Oil, Olive Oil, Butter, Ghee, Avocado Oil, Flaxseed Oil
+Note: Use only the recommended oils for cooking in Keto – Coconut Oil, Olive Oil, Butter, Ghee, Avocado Oil, Flaxseed Oil.

-We’ve provided multiple Keto meal plans for both vegetarians and non-vegetarians.
+We’ve provided multiple Keto diet meal plans for non-vegetarians.
 Choose the one based on your personal preference.

 - Bullet coffee (coffee/tea mixed with coconut oil, cream and butter mix)